Rocket Knight Adventures: Plot

 The first king of Zephyrus (labelled as Zebulos in the international manuals), El Zephyrus (El Zebulos internationally) had led his clan to defeating an evil empire who had constructed a starship known as the Pig Star, which had the power to destroy planets.
 Knowing the Pig Star would be sought by the evil, the King had magically sealed the starship and protected the "Key to the Seal" by having it guarded and passed by his royal family over generations, and forming an elite group of warriors known as the Rocket Knights to protect the kingdom.
-Around this time, an orphan named Sparkster was taken in by Mifune Sanjulo; a friend of the King, and current leader of the "Rocket Knights".
-Sparkster was trained to become a Rocket Knight at an early age.
-Sparkster would become the new leader of the Rocket Knights after banishing Axel Gear from Zephyrus, a corrupt "Black Knight", for destroying Mifune.
+Around this time, an orphan named Sparkster was taken in by Mifune Sanjulo; a friend of the King, and current leader of the Rocket Knights.
+Sparkster was trained to become a Rocket Knight at an early age and would become the new leader of the Rocket Knights after banishing Axel Gear from Zephyrus, a corrupt "Black Knight", for destroying Mifune.

-In the events of the game, the kingdom of Zephyrus had come under attack by the Devotindos Empire, led by Emperor Devilgus Devotindos who has come in search for the key to the seal.
+In the events of the game, the kingdom of Zephyrus is invaded by a tribe of pigs known as the Devotindos Empire, led by Emperor Devilgus Devotindos; who has come in search for the key to the seal of the Pig Star.
 Sparkster heads to the Zephyrus castle to find Axel Gear kidnapping Princess Sherry, who is the one who knows the location to the key.
 Before Sparkster is able to catch Axel, Axel escapes into a large airship and blows Sparkster away to a nearby desert, prompting Sparkster to chase Axel.
 Sparkster eventually reaches the Kingdom of Devotindos, and reaches the Devontindos castle to confront Devilgus.
-Sparkster frees Sherry, however Devilgus, having obtained the Key, escapes into space to reach the Pig Star.
-Sherry casts a spell on Sparkster's rocket pack that allows him to chase Devilgus.
-After a fight with Devilgus in the Pig Star, it is revealed that Devilgus is a robot; Sparkster manages to defeat him either way.
-After a melee fight with Axel Gear, Sparkster eventually confronts Devilgus in his true form.
-Sparkster defeats Devilgus, causing the Pig Star to explode.
+Sparkster frees Sherry, while Devilgus escapes into space with the seal key to reach the Pig Star.
+Sherry casts a spell on Sparkster's rocket pack that allows him to fly in space and reach the Pig Star.
+Reaching the Pig Star, Sparkster confronts Devilgus in a melee fight; the former destroys Devilgus, who is revealed to be a robot.
+After a melee fight with Axel Gear which results in his defeat, Sparkster eventually confronts the Pig Star's core, whom was the commanding force of the Devilgus.
+Sparkster defeats the Core, which triggers a chain reaction that leads to the destruction of the Pig Star.

-Sparkster escapes in a nearby escape pod, however Devilgus attempts a last-ditch effort to kill Sparkster in the escape pod.
-Devilgus eventually burns apart while entering Elhorn's atmosphere.
-Sparkster lands back safely in Zephyrus, reunites Princess Sherry with King Zebulos and flies off elsewhere.
+Sparkster escapes the crumbling fortress in a nearby escape pod, however the Pig Star Core also escapes; the robot chases Sparkster's escape pod in a last-ditch effort to kill Sparkster. the Core burns apart while entering Elhorn's atmosphere while Sparkster lands back safely in Zephyrus, reunites Princess Sherry with King Zephyrus and flies off elsewhere.

 Reception

 Rocket Knight Adventures was well received by critics, who praised the music and graphics.
 HonestGamers gave the game a 9/10.
-Sega-16 gave it the same mark, saying that "it is not only one of the system’s best titles, it’s one of the greatest platformers ever made".
+Sega-16 gave it the same mark, saying that "it is not only one of the system's best titles, it's one of the greatest platformers ever made".